 Creating a regular parent-child visitation schedule sets a family routine, even when the family lives in two different homes.
 Children want to know when they can see each parent and tend to do best with consistency and structure.
 Sometimes life happens, and a need to change the schedule may arise—for you, your ex, or your kids.
 Maintaining some flexibility makes occasional adjustments easier to handle and can foster a sense of teamwork between co-parents.

 When you need to request a schedule change, you're going to want your ex to be cooperative.
+(But it's important not to go overboard, as they might grow more inflexible in return.)
 At the same time, you don't want to be taken advantage of if they constantly presume visits can be rescheduled.
-Set firm boundaries with one another when it comes to making adjustments to the child visitation schedule.
+Set firm boundaries with one another when it comes to making adjustments to the child visitation schedule and everyone will benefit.

 Write the schedule down.
 Your parenting time routine should be something you both agree with and can maintain over time.
 This doesn't mean that there will never be changes, but you don't want to do something completely different each week.
 Your kids have a right to know when they can expect to see their parents, and you should know when your children will be with you.
 Sticking to a consistent schedule can make the transition between your home and your ex's home easier for your children.